 1. Count it down.
 Make the first day of school something to look forward to by crafting a paper countdown chain.
 Each day, tear one link off the chain and ask the kiddos to name something they’re looking forward to about school.
 Get more details on this tradition at Brassy Apple.

 2. Have a show and tell dinner on the first night.
 Family dinners are always important, but make it a tradition to allow the kids to tell you everything about their first day, from the friends they haven't seen over the summer to the classroom layout or what they had for lunch.

 3. A day-one surprise.
 Celebrate the first day in style with a visit from the First Day of School Fairy.
 She can deliver a few school supplies, along with an encouraging note for the new year.
 For more on this fun idea, visit Differentiated Kindergarten.

 5. Make a family motto.
 To help your little ones start the new school year in the right mindset, come up with a short family motto.
 It’ll help remind everyone what’s important in tough moments throughout the year.
-We love Dandee’s short and sweet slogan, “Be brave”—click here for more details on this idea.
+Have the kids write it out and decorate it.
+Learn more about the importance of creating a family "coat of arms" here.